6 Game Makers and Who they were Before they Became Famous

 Goichi Suda had the most unconventional jobs of all.
 He worked as an undertaker, also known as a funeral director.
 He applied to Human Entertainments when he saw an advertisement for an opening.
 He didn’t hear back from them for weeks and resigned himself to working as an undertaker.
 His luck changed when he got a call from Human and was immediately hired.
 He founded Grasshopper Manufacture in the year 1998.
 He is best known for games like Shadows of the DamnedLollipop Chainsaw , Killer Is Dead and many more.

 It’s okay to take time to figure out what you want in life.
-Not even famous people knew what they wanted to do from go.
-But once you decide that games is the way go, make sure you pick the right game development course to guide you the right way!
+Not even famous game developers or the most famous game designers knew their paths right away.
+But once you decide that games are the way to go and you want to become a game developer, make sure you pick the right game development course to guide you.
+Many renowned game studios started with developers who took that first step!

 Author Avatar